hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-2.md

 Today, when I find myself in the churn, I ask myself "How can I add _value_?"

 The answer changes with time, experience, opportunities, and so forth.
-Generally speaking, the further along in your career, the more _impact_ your can have, and greater impact leads to greater value.
+Generally speaking, the further along in your career, the more _impact_ you can have, and greater impact leads to greater value.
 During my entire tech career, I've observed and learned three sure-fire ways to increase your impact and value:

 1. Deliver quality